torappinfo/uweb/ebrowser.md

 Type ":update" in the address bar and press "enter" key to update.

 Mirror urls could be used like ":update https://uwebzh.netlify.app/misc/ebrowser".
-All the mirrors listed in [uweb browser](https://uwebzh.netlify.app/en/readme/index.html) could be used.
-The update url needs to be changed accordingly to to be the folder "misc/ebrowser" under the mirror site root url.
+All the mirrors listed on [uweb browser](https://uwebzh.netlify.app/en/readme/index.html) could be used.
+The update url needs to be changed accordingly to be the folder "misc/ebrowser" under the mirror site root url.

 #### Key shortcuts
-- F1: Help
 - CTRL+C: stop loading
 - CTRL+G: address bar to show page url
 - CTRL+L: focus to address bar